Neurosciences

 We aim to develop a voxelomic atlas of the brain.
 We will leverage high-resolution, multi-spectral ex-vivo imaging data from Magnetic Resonance Imaging (MRI) in combination with deep learning techniques, to compare single-voxel data between individuals.
 The atlas will serve as a tool to interpret single-voxel neuroanatomical variability.
 The project will build on preliminary work in sample preparation and data processing techniques.

-Prof. Alexander German
+Dr. Alexander German

 Molekular-Neurologische Abteilung